twilken/godo/README.md

 ### Save file location
 By default the godo save file is in your `HOME` directory.
 You can change that by creating a `GODOPATH` environment variable and setting it to another path.
+Note that, for now, the directory must exist before godo can use it.
 The actual file is always named `.godo`.